Joalor64/FNF-SynapseEngine/docs/Home.md

 # Synapse Engine Documentation
 The documentation is a HEAVY Work in progress!
-I'll probably try to get the basics in soon!
+I'll probably try to get the basics in soon! <br>
+Like how to build the game, mod and script creation, etc...